CompTIA A+ CertMike - Mike Chapple - E-Book

 From Mike Chapple:

-This book marks the start of a new series of CertMike Test Prep books, and I'd first like to thank the people who helped shape the vision for this series.
+This book marks the start of a new series of CertMike Test Prep books and I'd first like to thank the people who helped shape the vision for this series.
 The original idea was hatched over breakfast with two very supportive editors from the Wiley team: Ken Brown and Jim Minatel.
-I've worked with both Jim and Ken on many books over the years, and they're both insightful industry experts who know what it takes to produce a great book.
+I've worked with both Jim and Ken on many books over many years, and they're both insightful industry experts who know what it takes to produce a great book.

 Mark Soper did the heavy lifting of putting this book together, and I am grateful to him for lending this series his expertise on end-user support and the A+ exams.

-I'd also like to extend a special thank-you to my agent, Carole Jelen of Waterside Productions.
+I'd also like to extend a special thank you to my agent, Carole Jelen of Waterside Productions.
 Carole is also an experienced industry pro who can deftly navigate the murky waters of publishing.
 Carole is the one who pushed me to create my own series.

-Finally, I would like to thank my family who supported me through the late evenings, busy weekends, and long hours that a book like this requires to write, edit, and get to press.
+Finally, I would like to thank my family, who supported me through the late evenings, busy weekends, and long hours that a book like this requires to write, edit, and get to press.

-From Mark Soper:
+From Mark Soper

 My name is on the cover, but this book would not be a reality without the efforts of so many people behind the scenes.
 First, I want to thank CertMike, Mike Chapple, for the opportunity to work on this brand-new certification series.
 I am also deeply grateful to the editorial and production team at Wiley for all their hard work.

 I also want to thank my family for their support and for the many technology problems they've provided me with!
 It's been enjoyable to fix computer problems and to teach the next generation how things work.
-Thanks especially to my wife, Cheryl, for smiling and nodding as we discussed tech issues during Christmas dinner.
+Thanks especially to my wife, Cheryl, for smiling and nodding as we've discussed tech issues during Christmas dinner.

 Finally, thanks so much to Almighty God, who created everything visible and invisible, including the forces that make computers work, and for His great salvation.